Angular traveling waves of the high-dimensional Boussinesq equation: Existence, variational characterizations, and stability

 where

 provided $p<2^\ast-1$. \end{proof}

-\begin{proof}[Proof Of Theorem \ref{inst-theo}] Proof follows from Lemma \ref{virial-est} and concavity arguments due to Levine \cite{levine} as in Payne and Sattinger \cite{payne-s}.
-Indeed, if $\lam>1$, then $\lam\vec\ff\to\vec\ff$ in $\x$, so that by the density of $D$ in $\ho$, we assume that the unique solutions $\vec u_\lam\in C([0,T_\lam),\x)$ of \eqref{hbouss}, corresponding to the initial data $\lam\vec\ff$, satisfy the following estimate
+\begin{proof}[Proof of Theorem \ref{inst-theo}] The proof follows from Lemma \ref{virial-est} and concavity arguments due to Levine \cite{levine} as in Payne and Sattinger \cite{payne-s}.
+Indeed, if $\lambda > 1$, then $\lambda\vec\ff$ converges to $\vec\ff$ in $\x$.
+By the density of $D$ in $\ho$, we can assume that the unique solutions $\vec u_\lambda\in C([0,T_\lambda),\x)$ of \eqref{hbouss}, corresponding to the initial data $\lambda\vec\ff$, satisfy the following estimate: